pmagalang/AdvancedR-ed2_PauloMagalang/06-functions/06-functions.md

 6. What is an infix function?
 How do you write it?
 What's a replacement function?
 How do you write it?

+* infix function: function is called between arguments

+* replacement function: function that replace values by assignment

 7. How do you ensure that cleanup action occurs regardless of how a function exits?

+* use `on.exit()`

 # 6.2 Function fundamentals